Wilson's Raid: Aftermath and capture of Jefferson Davis

 Wilson's Raid had been a spectacular success.
-His men captured five fortified cities, 288 cannons, and 6,820 prisoners, at 725 U.S. casualties.
+His men captured five fortified cities, 288 cannons, and 6,820 prisoners, at a cost of 725 U.S. casualties.
 Forrest's casualties, from a much smaller force, numbered 1,200.
 Wilson completed the raid without destroying plantation property that characterized Sherman's March to the Sea of the previous year.
 Residents accused Wilson's men of sacking Selma after the battle.
 Still, the damage came from many sources, including street combat that continued into the night, 35,000 bales of cotton, and the Central Commercial Warehouse fired by Confederates as the city fell.
 Some U.S. soldiers and newly liberated formerly enslaved people engaged in plunder.
 After the first night, Wilson re-established discipline.

 Upon conclusion of the raid, and following the surrender of all of the Confederate forces east of the Chattahoochee River by Johnston to Sherman, the hostilities in the theater ended.
 However, the pursuit of fleeing officials of the Confederate government commenced as Wilson's forces fanned out through the region.
 Confederate President Jefferson Davis was captured on May 10, 1865, near Irwinville, Georgia.